Overview

 Typical Configuration

-A common setup is 2-of-3 threshold signing:
+A common setup is 2-of-3 threshold signing:- Agent share (runtime)

 - Marketplace signer share (policy enforcement)